HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 **Abnormal**

-When using `YYukiHookPrefsBridge` or `YukiHookDataChannel` in the Hook process, the `modulePackageName` at load time cannot be read, resulting in the package name of the own Module App cannot be determined.
+When using `YukiHookPrefsBridge` or `YukiHookDataChannel` in the Hook process, the `modulePackageName` at load time cannot be read, resulting in the package name of the own Module App cannot be determined.

 **Solution**